Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 import cv2 import numpy as np

-As explained in face detection tutorial, since we need to initialize our deep learning model to detect faces, we need to get the model architecture along with its pre-trained weights, download them and put them in weights folder:
+As explained in the face detection tutorial, since we need to initialize our deep learning model to detect faces, we need to get the model architecture along with its pre-trained weights, download them, and put them in the weights folder:

 # https://raw.githubusercontent.com/opencv/opencv/master/samples/dnn/face_detector/deploy.prototxt prototxt_path = "weights/deploy.prototxt.txt" # https://raw.githubusercontent.com/opencv/opencv_3rdparty/dnn_samples_face_detector_20180205_fp16/res10_300x300_ssd_iter_140000_fp16.caffemodel model_path = "weights/res10_300x300_ssd_iter_140000_fp16.caffemodel" # load Caffe model model = cv2.dnn.readNetFromCaffe(prototxt_path, model_path)

 The below code reads this image, prepares it, and pass it to the neural network:

 # read the desired image image = cv2.imread("father-and-daughter.jpg") # get width and height of the image h, w = image.shape[:2] # gaussian blur kernel size depends on width and height of original image kernel_width = (w // 7) | 1 kernel_height = (h // 7) | 1 # preprocess the image: resize and performs mean subtraction blob = cv2.dnn.blobFromImage(image, 1.0, (300, 300), (104.0, 177.0, 123.0)) # set the image into the input of the neural network model.setInput(blob) # perform inference and get the result output = np.squeeze(model.forward())